LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version TBD
+- Remove support for discussions in lists

 ### version 7.5.1
 *Released*: 24 December 2025
 - Add `displaySelectedOptions` prop and respect setting when passing `selectedOptions` to the underlying `SelectInput`